Lake Yalpuh

-Yalpuh (Озеро Ялпуг) is a freshwater lake located in the southern Ukrainian oblast of Odesa.
-The largest natural lake in Ukraine.
+Lake Yalpuh (Озеро Ялпуг) is a freshwater lake located in the southern Ukrainian oblast of Odesa.
+It is the largest natural lake in Ukraine.

-Yalpug is located in a temperate climate zone with warm summers and cold winters.
-The water level in the lake fluctuates seasonally: minimum in winter and autumn, maximum in spring and summer.
+Lake Yalpug is located in a temperate climate zone with warm summers and cold winters.
+The water level in the lake fluctuates seasonally: it is at a minimum during winter and autumn, and at a maximum in spring and in summer.

-Through Lake Kugurluy, rivers and straits, the lake are connected to the Danube.

-Lake Yalpug is home to up to 40 species of fish, many of which are of commercial importance.

-The lake is used for water supply to settlements, fish farming, recreation, and in the summer months - for irrigation purposes.
+The lake is connected to the River Danube through Lake Kuhurlui and other rivers and straits, Lake Yalpug is home to up to 40 species of fish, many of which are of commercial importance.
+It is used for water supply to settlements, fish farming, recreation, and in the summer months - for irrigation purposes.
 The largest town on Yalpuh's shores is Bolhrad.

 Name

-The name of the lake comes from the river, which was probably named by the Polovtsians.
+Lake Yalpuh's name comes from the river of the same name, which was probably named by the Polovtsians.
 In the Polovtsian language, the adjective jalpy meant "wide, sprawling", "ahead, shallow".

 Geography

 The lake is located on the Black Sea Lowland, on the left bank of the Danube.
 Yalpuh is northern shores are in Bolhrad Raion.
 It borders Izmail Raion to its southwest and southeast.
 The largest town on Yalpuh's shores is Bolhrad at its northernmost point.
 Larger villages include Vynohradivka to the north, Kotlovyna to the west and Ozerne on its southeastern shore.

 It covers an area of 149 km², has an average depth of about two metres, a maximum depth of 5.5 metres and, at its southernmost point, adjoins Lake Kugurluy.
 Two rivers, Yalpug and Karasulak, flow into the lake.

 By its origin, Lake Yalpug belongs to the group of river lakes.
 The shores of the lake were formed as a result of long-term historical and geological development and the rise in the level of the World Ocean, which created conditions for the rise of water in the Danube.
 The lake basin was formed as a result of the flooding of the floodplain and part of the banks of the Yalpug River, a left tributary of the Danube.

 The lake basin has an elongated shape.
 The eastern and western shores are elevated, dissected by beams, the southern ones are sandy.
 The extreme northern part of the coast, at the mouth of the Yalpug River, is swampy and overgrown with reeds.
 The shores of the lake are prone to erosion processes due to changes in the erosion base.
 The state of the lake shores is also changing due to anthropogenic impact, namely the construction of a dam, quarry development, the construction of terraces and the afforestation of slopes.